 - Breastmilk: Using benzodiazepines while pregnant is not recommended because newborns can experience withdrawal symptoms.
 Benzodiazepines can also be transferred to infants via breast milk.
 One study found that Xanax levels in breast milk peaked one hour after administration.

 Benzodiazepines are addictive, even for people who take them as prescribed.

 Benzodiazepine addiction could be suspected if a person is spending a significant amount of time and money attempting to obtain benzos or if they find it difficult to stop or reduce their benzodiazepine use.
 Other signs of addiction include experiencing regular difficulties at work or in personal life because of drug use.

-If you or a loved one struggle with benzodiazepine addiction, contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help.
-The Recovery Village Palm Beach uses personalized treatment programs to ensure that each client receives the treatment that caters to their unique needs.
+If you or a loved one struggle with benzodiazepine addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help.
+The Recovery Village Palm Beach at Baptist Health uses personalized treatment programs to ensure that each client receives the treatment that caters to their unique needs.
 Take the first step toward a healthier future by calling today.